kxz/dichotomy/README.markdown

 Got a feature request or bug fix?
 Visit [Dichotomy on GitHub](https://github.com/kxz/dichotomy).
-The `master` branch holds the latest release, while `develop` contains changes scheduled for the next one.
+The `master` branch holds the latest release submitted to the Tumblr Theme Garden, while `release` branches contain changes scheduled for upcoming versions.
+Dichotomy adheres to [semantic versioning](http://semver.org/), treating theme options as the public API.
 Note that all code contributions must be released under CC0.